 - 20% marketing spend: A new practice and the percentage should be considered an investment in your future.
 This may require borrowing or digging into your own pockets.

 As a general rule, a marketing budget should never be based on what’s left over or on the smallest amount that you’ve heard another dentist say they’re spending.
 You simply don’t know the variables that are impacting their practice and whether it’s super profitable or if the dentist is taking home significantly less than you.

-Marketing budgets are an investment in practice growth and need to be significant enough to cover a mix of internal and external campaigns.
+Marketing budgets are an investment in practice growth and need to be significant enough to cover a mix of and campaigns.
 At minimum, a marketing budget should have enough funds to maintain superior patient and prospect communications and prevent lapsing visits and revenue decline.
 Unfortunately, many dentists are not allocating enough focus, resources, or budget dollars, and are unknowingly influencing others to make the same mistake.